grafana/writers-toolkit/docs/sources/style-guide/write-for-developers/index.md

 | Comments | Describe any important information that hasn't been previously included in the title, description, syntax, parameters, or return values.
 For example, you might explain non-obvious context, make a comparison to similar elements, or provide cautionary notes about potential gotchas. |

 Additional tips:
-- Remember to write concisely.
-Don't say "The AddUser method adds a user." or "This method adds a user." when "Adds a user." will do.
+- Write concisely.
+Don't say "The `AddUser` method adds a user." or "This method adds a user." when "Adds a user." will do.
 - When the name of a code element is singular, don't pluralize it.
 Instead, follow it by plural noun.
 For example, write "`MyEvent` objects" instead of `MyEvents`.
 - If the element performs an action, start the first sentence of the description with an action verb.